yfosp/main-website/README.md

 9. make a Pull request

-## what kind of contribution can I make? ⭐
+## What kind of contribution can I make? ⭐

 - Fixing grammar mistakes or typos
 - Editing or suggesting changes